 By Evin Hunt, Chief Technology Officer @ thinQ

-In a time that’s redefining everything we think “normal” means, these recent months have have definitely brought out the importance of communications and interacting virtually more so than ever.
+In a time that’s redefining everything we think “normal” means, the COVID 19 pandemic has definitely brought out the importance of communications and interacting virtually more so than ever.

 With that being said, though, we have to look at the breadth of services that make up cloud comms and acknowledge that the spectrum contains everything from folks still installing PBXs and dropping desk phones to developers building custom solutions on CPaaS APIs.
 Based on that, I’ll hit 3 points across the spectrum that every modern cloud pro must take advantage of in 2020 and beyond.

 Cut Costs with a Robust Least Cost Routing (LCR) Solution